Economy of Eritrea: Services

-In 2011, services accounted for 55 percent of gross domestic product.
+In 2011, services accounted for 55 % of gross domestic product.
 Financial services, the bulk of the services sector, are principally rendered by the National Bank of Eritrea (the nation's central bank), the Commercial Bank of Eritrea, the Housing and Commerce Bank of Eritrea, the Agricultural and Industrial Bank of Eritrea, the Eritrean Investment and Development Bank, and the National Insurance Corporation of Eritrea.

 Tourism

 Eritrea's lack of access to funds, the presence of large numbers of land mines, and the continued tensions that flare up between Eritrea and Ethiopia have deterred the development of a tourist industry in Eritrea.
 According to the World Tourism Organization, international tourism receipts in 2002 were only US$73 million.

 Banking and Finance

 According to the International Monetary Fund, commercial banks in Eritrea—all government owned and operated—appear to be in compliance with prudent regulations.
 Although the commercial banking sector is largely profitable, mostly owing to income from foreign exchange transactions, the sector is burdened by a high proportion of non-performing loans.
 Core lending activities do not generate sufficient income to cover operating costs at most commercial banks.